GroestlCoin/cate/README.md

 * https://github.com/groestlcoin/groestlcoinj

-To install the libraries, run "mvn install" within the cloned repository.
+To install the libraries, run "mvn install -DskipTests" within the cloned repository.
 In both cases the master (default) branch must be used, as Groestlcoin Lite requires the latest code.

 Once that is done, clone the Groestlcoin Lite repository and run "mvn package" to build it.
-This will produce an JAR file "target/Groestlcoin Lite.jar", double click it to run.
+This will produce an JAR file "target/groestlcoin-lite-XXXXXXXXX.jar", double click it to run.